ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 <!--##istutorial#-->
 ### Create a cluster for the application

-{{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in Docker containers that run in Kubernetes clusters.
+{{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.

 Skip this section if you have an existing cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster.
 {: tip}